Digital Skills Partnership

 Fast Track Digital Workforce Fund - Second Call

 This £3m 'Fast Track' fund aims to support businesses in training local people, in Lancashire and Greater Manchester, to fill hard-to-fill vacancies that require specialist digital skills through new, short, bespoke, innovative training.

 Partnership Activity and Opportunities

-iDEA, The Duke of York Award, is a new digital programme that is helping people of all ages learn new digital skills.
+iDEA is a new digital programme that is helping people of all ages learn new digital skills.

 This free programme is available to everyone in Lancashire and helps to develop digital, enterprise and employability skills for free.
 Through a series of online challenges, you win career-enhancing badges, unlock new opportunities and, ultimately, gain industry recognised awards.

 This award aims to be the digital and enterprise equivalent of the Duke of Edinburgh’s Award scheme for all the family.